American Revolutionary War: American strategy

-Congress had multiple advantages if the rebellion turned into a protracted war.
-Their prosperous state populations depended on local production for food and supplies rather than on imports from their mother country that lay six to twelve weeks away by sail.
-They were spread across most of the North American Atlantic seaboard, stretching 1,000 miles.
-Most farms were remote from the seaports, and controlling four or five major ports did not give British armies control over the inland areas.
+The Second Continental Congress stood to benefit if the Revolution evolved into a protracted war.
+Colonial state populations were largely prosperous and depended on local production for food and supplies rather than on imports from Britain.
+The thirteen colonies were spread across most of North American Atlantic seaboard, stretching 1,000 miles.
+Most colonial farms were remote from the seaports, and control of four or five major ports did not give Britain control over American inland areas.
 Each state had established internal distribution systems.

-Each former colony had a long-established system of local militia, combat-tested in support of British regulars thirteen years before to secure an expanded British Empire.
-Together they took away French claims in North America west to the Mississippi River in the French and Indian War.
-The state legislatures independently funded and controlled their local militias.
-In the American Revolution, they trained and provided Continental Line regiments to the regular army, each with their own state officer corps.
-Motivation was also a major asset: each colonial capital had its own newspapers and printers, and the Patriots had more popular support than the Loyalists.
-British hoped that the Loyalists would do much of the fighting, but they fought less than expected.
+Motivation was also a major asset: each colonial capital had its own newspapers and printers, and the Patriots enjoyed more popular support than the Loyalists.
+Britain hoped that the Loyalists would do much of the fighting, but found that the Loyalists did not engage as significantly as they had hoped.